TrimBot2020/3DRMS_Challenge2017/README.md

 In order to submit to the challenge, please create a semantically annotated 3D triangle mesh from the test sequence.
 * The mesh should be stored in the [PLY text format](http://paulbourke.net/dataformats/ply/).
-* The file should store for each triangle a color corresponding to the triangle’s semantic class (see the [`calibrations/colors.yaml`](https://gitlab.inf.ed.ac.uk/3DRMS/Challenge2017/blob/master/calibration/colors.yaml) file for the mapping between semantic classes and colors).
+* The file should store for each triangle a color corresponding to the triangle’s semantic class (see the [`calibrations/colors.yaml`](https://github.com/TrimBot2020/3DRMS_Challenge2017/blob/master/calibration/colors.yaml) file for the mapping between semantic classes and colors).
   * Semantic labels 'Unknown' and 'Background' are only for 2D images, and should not be present in the submitted 3D mesh, ie. only values 1-8 are valid.

 Once you have created the mesh, please submit it using [this link](https://www.dropbox.com/request/23XzljBTn93zYl3ETjXn).
-In addition, please send an email to `torsten.sattler@inf.ethz.ch` that includes the filename of the file you submitted as well as contact information.
+In addition, please send an email to `torsten.sattler@cvut.cz` that includes the filename of the file you submitted as well as contact information.

 ## Questions

-For questions, please contact `torsten.sattler@inf.ethz.ch`.
+For questions, please contact `torsten.sattler@cvut.cz`.

 ## Credits

-Dataset composed by @tsattler and @rtylecek.
+Dataset composed by T.Sattler and R.Tylecek.

-Data recorded and processed by @dhonegger and @mblaich.
+Data recorded and processed by D.Honegger and M.Blaich.

 ### Annotators:
 * Christos Maniatis